My number one travel experience is a very personal one, which involves a site that had almost mythical status during my childhood.

 The performance was colourful and dramatic.
 A superb way to end a long day.

 LP as it is known is the most spiritual and relaxed place that I have ever been to (Nepal & Myanmar still to come).
+My first visit was in 2010 and I returned again in 2015.

 It is the monks and their wats that make the place special.
 Every evening around five, the novice monks and their masters take to the temples to sing Buddhist script and recite religious text.

-The sweet melody has you in a spell like the children and rats of Hamlin, as you are drawn to the prayer halls to sit cross-legged in silence and awe to witness the holy spectacle in the shadow of a giant Buddha.
+The sweet melody has you in a spell like the children and rats of Hamelin, as you are drawn to the prayer halls to sit cross-legged in silence and awe to witness the holy spectacle in the shadow of a giant Buddha.

 In a lovely touch, once the mesmeric ‘show’ is over, the young monks mingle with the tourists to talk about the life of a monk and more importantly which football team we all support.